Euro zone yields wither as ECB's QE gets off to strong start

 trading desks to chip in some bonds and widening the pool.

-standard for euro zone borrowing costs, fell 3 bps to a new
+standard for euro zone borrowing costs, fell to a new record low

 "In the euro area, all government bond yields are